-Previous Work: MPO staff worked with the Mayor's Advisory Committee for Improved Accessibility (MACIA) to ensure that public transit, public buildings, sidewalks, and curb-cuts were accessible and meet American with Disabilities Act (ADA) requirements.
-MPO staff met with MACIA, as requested, for meetings regarding ADA issues.
+Previous Work: MPO staff worked with the local transit advocates and disability organization to ensure that public transit, public buildings, sidewalks, and curb-cuts were accessible and meet American with Disabilities Act (ADA) requirements.

 Proposed Work: Public meetings and other outreach efforts will be conducted as needed.
-Continue to meet with MACIA, as requested, and assist in monitoring paratransit transportation for disabled persons; also identify ADA-related compliance issues, such as doorway widths, needed sidewalk and curb-cut improvements, and overall accessibility for all disabled persons as related to MATS and the urbanized area.
-MPO staff will assist MACIA with meetings and planning-related issues as they relate to the mobility of persons with disabilities.
+Continue to meet with transit advocates and disability organization(s), as requested, and assist in monitoring paratransit transportation for disabled persons; also identify ADA-related compliance issues, such as doorway widths, needed sidewalk and curb-cut improvements, and overall accessibility for all disabled persons as related to The M Transit and the urbanized area.
+MPO staff will assist transit advocates and disability organization(s) with meetings and planning-related issues as they relate to the mobility of persons with disabilities.